cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-For some verbs there appears to be a rather clear grammaticalisation of the meaning of the verb between the two alternants:
+For some verbs there appears to be a rather clear lexicalisation of the meaning of the verb between the two alternants, i.e. it is questionable, whether the alternant should still be considered to be the same verb.

 - Ich halte das Schwert.
 Ich halte dich für einen Scharlatan.
 - Sie erklärte die Lösung.
 Sie erklärte den Kandidaten zum Geschäftsführer.